ACCESS

 Personal Assistance (PA) tickets: The Old Market provides Personal Assistance (PA) tickets across all our events for customers who would otherwise be unable to attend the venue.
 We accept this at face value and on a basis of trust (no proof required).
 If you require a PA ticket alongside your booking, please contact us ahead of your visit to arrange this.

 Compass Card scheme: Compass Card holders can get 15% off a ticket on selected events (matches our friends discount) by attaching their unique promo code to the cart.
 Available online, in person, or over the phone.
-Additional PA tickets can be processed as above.
+Additional PA tickets can be added and processed as above.

 · T&Cs: Available over the phone or counter (not currently available online).
 Must be reserved in advance of an event.
 Subject to availability.
+Please note; due to the nature of our multi-format venue, the set -ups may change.

 TRAVEL AND ARRIVAL GUIDE